brianperlman/EO-technical-expert-written-assessment/Task 1 - FME Workflow/README.md

 **Per-band vs. all-bands:**

-- The label says "Red (or all)," suggesting I can either apply one gamma value uniformly to all bands or tune each band independently (if additional per-band fields are available).
+- The label says "Red (or all)," suggesting either applying one gamma value uniformly to all bands or tune each band independently (if additional per-band fields are available).
 - Applying the same value to all bands preserves color balance.
 - Adjusting per-band allows compensation for atmospheric effects (e.g., boosting the blue band to reduce haze).